Raiden Developer Onboarding Guide

 All the state related to mediated transfers is kept under the transfer/mediated_transfer directory.

 If our node initiates a transfer then it takes on the role of the Initiator and an ActionInitInitiator state change is generated.
-Then it’s subdispatched to the initiator manager’s state transition where a new InitiatorPaymentState task will be created.
+Upon processing a new InitiatorPaymentState task will be created.
 From now on all state changes that affect this transfer will be subdispatched to this Initiator task.

 If our node mediated a transfer then it takes on the role of the mediator and an ActionInitMediator state change is generated.
 Then it’s subdispatched to the mediator’s state transition function where a new MediatorTransferState task will be created.
 From now on all state changes that affect this transfer will be subdispatched to this Mediator Task.